viccro/cryptidSightings/dataDict/mediaDetails.md

 **Data values:**  Uncontrolled.
 Free text description of the media, prioritizing information that is not otherwise described in the schema.

+### Tagging Examples:
+`<mediaDescription>A video taken by John Mills during the Campus Life youth retreat.
+The video starts by exploring the lair of "some kinda creature", with a structured shelter of branches and debris "snapped by mighty mighty strength", with claw marks on surrounding trees.
+As the group explores the area, someone shouts out "He's walking down.
+Bigfoot's walking down right now," referring to a ridge in the distance.
+The camera zooms in to the figure on the ridge, watching him descend to a cluster of trees.
+When he gets to the trees, the figure begins pacing back and forth, before continuing his descent.</mediaDescription>`

+`<mediaDescription>The digitized version of the photograph orignally taken in 1934 by Robert Kenneth Wilson</mediaDescription>`

+`<mediaDescription>A history of sightings of the Loch Ness monster, including photographs, details of accounts, as well as debunking information.</mediaDescription>`

 ## Sub-element: mediaLanguage

 **Description:** The main language of the piece of media